openstf/setup-examples/README.md

 Please have a look at [Vagrantfile](db/Vagrantfile) to have better understanding about what is happening.

-**TODO**: Use 2 instances of VM for rethinkdb if somebody complains that this is not a real cluster :P
+**TODO**: Use 2 instances of VM for rethinkdb if somebody complains that this is not a real cluster.

 ## Create STF Cluster